Basil Zucchini Soup

 Total time

-This fresh zucchini soup is so simple to make - just sauté the leeks and blend everything else together.
+This fresh herb and veggie soup is so simple to make - just sauté the leeks and blend everything else together.
 It's the perfect light summer meal, and it's even better on the second day.

 Author: